massiltag/sncf-infogare/README.md

   Contains the implementation of :
   > On ne retardera le train que si le nombre de passagers ayant réservés en rupture de
   > correspondance est > 50.

-  See JavaDoc and code comments for more details.
+  Note : If trains A, B and C are delayed and cause more than 50 connection breaks (Ruptures) on a train D in a station G, the train D will be delayed to the arrival time of the latest train which arrives at G.

 - `InfogareSenderService` :
   Is responsible of sending the `InfoDTO` to the Infogares, uses the right JMS Publisher according to the `gareId` field.
   JMSPublishers are classes which handle the JAXB Marshalling of the DTO and send it to the topic injected in them.

+  See JavaDoc and code comments for more details about services.

 ### Persistence layer